 Back-thinned type CCD image sensor

-The S16010 series is a family of back-thinned FFT-CCD image sensors for photometric applications that oﬀer improved sensitivity in the near infrared region at wavelengths longer than 800 nm.
-In addition to having high infrared sensitivity, the S16010 series can be used as an image sensor with a long photosensitive area in the direction of the sensor height by binning operation, making it suitable for detectors in Raman spectroscopy.
+The S16011 series is a family of back-thinned FFT (full frame transfer)-CCD image sensors for photometric applications that oﬀer improved sensitivity in the near infrared region at wavelengths longer than 800 nm.
+In addition to having high infrared sensitivity, the S16011 series can be used as an image sensor with a long photosensitive area in the direction of the sensor height by binning operation, making it suitable for detectors in Raman spectroscopy.
 Binning operation also ensures even higher S/N and signal processing speed compared to methods that use an external circuit to add signals digitally.
-The S16010 series has a pixel size of 14 × 14 μm and is available in two image areas of 14.336 (H) × 0.896 (V) mm (1024 × 64 pixels) and 28.672 (H) × 0.896 (V) mm (2048 × 64 pixels).
-The S16010 series is pin compatible with the S10420-01 series, and so operates under the same drive conditions.
+In addition, a TE-cooler is built into the package to keep the element temperature constant (approx. 5 °C) during operation.
+The S16011 series has a pixel size of 14 × 14 μm and is available in two image areas of 14.336 (H) × 0.896 (V) mm (1024 × 64 pixels) and 28.672 (H) × 0.896 (V) mm (2048 × 64 pixels).
+The S16011 series is pin compatible with the S11850-1106, and so operates under the same drive conditions.

 |Pixel size||14 x 14 μm|

 |Spectral response range||200 to 1100 nm|

 |Dedicated driver circuit||C11860|